 The answer is no you can’t whiten bonding material.
 Unlike our natural teeth which have a porous structure allowing whitening agents to penetrate into the teeth and whiten them, composite bonding is nonporous.
 It means whitening does not work on it.

 Composite bonding is made from resin plastic matrix (reinforced polymer), inorganic fillers such as quartz, and silane.
-These materials can pick up stain over time and change color which will require polishing by your dentist to rebuild the whiter appearance.
+These materials can pick up stains over time and change color which will require polishing by your dentist to rebuild the whiter appearance.

 It is recommended to bleach or whiten your teeth before you have teeth bonding.

 How to care for my bonded teeth?

 Your bonded tooth or teeth require the same care and attention just as your natural teeth.
 But as dental bonding is more prone to chipping and staining compared to other cosmetic treatments like porcelain veneers and crowns, you need to keep some caring tips in mind.